 Foods made of soy are awesome because soybeans contain all 9 essential amino acids and contain lots of vitamins, fiber and iron.
-Studies have also shown that eating soy can lead to weight loss.
+Studies have also shown that eating soy can lead to weight management.

 Even further, in addition to being packed with protein, these plant foods also tend to have fewer calories and are rich in fiber, which means you can eat more of them and feel full longer.